FuzzySecurity/Fermion/README.md

 ### Releases

-You can get the latest pre-built Fermion for x64 Windows from [releases](https://github.com/FuzzySecurity/Fermion/releases).
+You can get the latest pre-built Fermion for x64 Windows, Linux and OSX from [releases](https://github.com/FuzzySecurity/Fermion/releases).

 ## Eye candy